 - How much work has been done so far?
 How far along are you?

 You have to consider your recruitment thread as an interview of sorts, of yourself and so you should treat it as such.
-You need to show the community and potential recruits why, out of all of the amazing projects that they should contribute their valuable spare time to yours and just as importantly to you.
+You need to show the community and potential recruits, out of all of the amazing projects that they can choose from, why should contribute their valuable spare time to yours and just as importantly to you.

 This post isn't just meant to save the rest of us the time of asking all of these questions in the future it's also to help you make the most out of this forum and your post here.
 You will notice gigantic improvements in how many responses you get from you thread if you at least make an effort with some of what I've mentioned here.
 That being said this surely isn't a complete list and I'd love to hear from the rest of the community as to what else is missing from most of these new recruitment threads these days.